Skip to main content

-Learn how to merge your conversations and customer tickets into one primary conversation or ticket.
+Learn how to merge your conversations and customer tickets, and enable cross-user merging.

 Bethany Clark avatar